sbb3391/Algorithm-test/README.md

 # How to use

+* clone the repository and get to the root directory
-* open index.html in your web browser ('explorer.exe index.html' from the root of the directory)
+* open the index.html file in your web browser (run command 'explorer.exe index.html' from the root of the directory)
 * open the console in developer tools
 * run the functions averages and averages refactor